nzmebooks/craft-feedback-form/README.md

-# feedback-form plugin for Craft CMS 3.x
+# craft-feedback-form plugin for Craft CMS 3.x

 Allow the user to submit feedback to be sent to a list of email addresses configured in the plugin